UPDATE 1: Full SteamVR platform support

 UPDATE 3: Customer use case with Bandai Namco

 Consumer virtual reality head mounted display (HMD) systems such as the HTC VIVE support so-called room scale tracking.
 These systems are able to track head and controller motion of a user not only in a sitting or other stationary position, but support free, room-wide motions.
 The volume of this room scale tracking is limited to the capabilities of the specific system, usually covering around 5m x 5m x 3m.
-Whereas for single user games or applications this space may be sufficient, especially multi-user applications such as arcade-style game setups or enterprise applications require larger tracking volumes.
+Whereas for single user games or applications this space may be sufficient, especially multi-user, location-based VR applications such as arcade-style game setups or enterprise applications require larger tracking volumes.

 Optical tracking systems such as Optitrack offer tracking volumes of up to 15m x 15m x 3m.
 Although the positioning accuracy of optical tracking systems are in the sub-millimeter range, especially orientation measurement is often not sufficient to provide an immersive experience to the user.
 Image processing and signal routing may introduce further latencies.